d3vgru/nodetsam/README.md

 ## Requirements

-The client and instance code both use yarn to manage modules.
-Running a dev instance requires `babel-cli`:
+The client and instance code both use [yarn](https://yarnpkg.com/docs/install/) to manage modules.
+Running a dev instance requires `babel-cli` and `quasar-cli`

-    npm install -g babel-cli

-It might not be a bad idea to have `quasar-cli` and `vue-cli` installed for client dev:

-    npm install -g quasar-cli vue-cli
+    npm install -g babel-cli quasar-cli

-For both client and instance dev, `loopback-cli` may be helpful
+For both client and instance dev `loopback-cli` may be helpful

     npm install -g loopback-cli